 To customize easing curves:

-- In the Easing Curve Editor dialog, select an easing curve in the Presets tab.
+- In the curve picker, select an easing curve in the Presets tab.

 - Drag the curve handlers to modify the curve.

 - Right-click in the editor, and select Add Point to add points to the curve.

 - Drag the points or the point handlers to modify the curve.
 If the curve becomes invalid, it turns red in the editor and the Save button is disabled.

 - Select Save to save your changes to the curve.